Varroa mite – frequently asked questions

 The transport of hives used beekeeping equipment and queen bees by beekeepers is also a very effective means of spread.
 In Australia, the spread of Varroa mite is expected to be fast over long distances because of the migratory nature of the beekeeping industry.

 Foraging and drifting bees and swarms can also spread Varroa mite.
-In the case of foragers, mites can move from the bee to a flower and then hitch a ride with another bee or insect visiting the same flower.
+Heavily infested bees may abscond as a swarm.
+In the case of foraging bees, mites can move from the bee to a flower and then hitch a ride with another bee or insect visiting the same flower.

 Beekeepers who detect or suspect Varroa mite is present in their hives in Victoria are required to notify immediately via: